RichOren/KSStrap/content/kss/docs/styleguide.md

 ```
 npm install
 ```
+This will install the Grunt Dependencies needed to complete the KSStrap workflow tasks.

 ```
 bower install
 ```
+This will install the Bower Dependencies (Bootstrap - FontAwesome) and source files needed for the KSStrap workflow tasks.
 ```
 grunt
 ```
+This will run the default Grunt task which will run through the KSStrap workflow and create:

+######Style Sheets for your website or web app.

+* content/styles/KSStrap.css - Debug
+* content/styles/KSStrap.css.map - Map https://developer.chrome.com/devtools/docs/css-preprocessors
+* content/styles/KSStrap.min.css - Production

+######Styleguide Website for your website or web app.

+* styleguide/index.html - Home and overview of the style guide.
+* styleguide/section-xxx.html - Each section of the Styleguide.
+* styleguide/public/ - Assets for the Styleguide website.

 Formating the TechDoc's
 ------
 kss-node is almost compatible with KSS documentation.